 Alcoholism is a disease.
 It is often diagnosed more through behaviors and adverse effects on functioning than by specific medical symptoms.
 Only

-two of the diagnostic criteria are physiological (those are tolerance changes and withdrawal symptoms).
+two of the diagnostic criteria are physiological (tolerance and withdrawal symptoms).

-effects, legal, occupational, economic, and family problems.
-For example, parental alcoholism underlies many family problems such as divorce, spouse abuse, child abuse and neglect, welfare dependence, and criminal behaviors, according to government sources.
+- Alcohol use disorder is associated with a broad range of medical, psychiatric, and social effects, as well as legal, occupational, economic, and family problems.
+For example, parental alcoholism underlies many family problems such as divorce, spouse abuse, child abuse, and neglect, as well as dependence on public assistance, and criminal behaviors, according to government sources.

 - Family members often deny or minimize alcohol problems and unwittingly contribute to the continuation of alcoholism by well-meaning behaviors such as shielding (enabling) the person with alcohol dependence from adverse consequences of drinking or taking over family or economic responsibilities.
-Often the drinking behavior is concealed from loved ones and health care providers.
+Often the drinking behavior is concealed from loved ones and health-care professionals.

-- Individuals with alcoholism, when confronted, will often deny excess consumption of alcohol.
+- Individuals with alcohol use disorder, when confronted, will often deny excess consumption of alcohol.
 Alcoholism is a diverse disease and is often influenced by the alcoholism sufferer's personality as well as by other factors.
-Therefore, signs of a drinking problem and symptoms often vary from person to person.
-There are, however, certain behaviors and signs that indicate someone may have a problem with alcohol.
-These behaviors and signs include insomnia, frequent falls, bruises of different ages, blackouts, chronic depression, anxiety, irritability, tardiness or absence at work or school, loss of employment, divorce or separation, financial difficulties, frequent intoxicated appearance or behavior, weight loss, or frequent automobile collisions.
+Signs of a drinking problem and symptoms often vary from person to person.
+There are certain behaviors and signs that indicate someone may have a problem with alcohol, including insomnia, frequent falls, bruises of different ages, blackouts, chronic depression, anxiety, irritability, tardiness or absence at work or school, loss of employment, divorce or separation, financial difficulties, frequent intoxicated appearance or behavior, weight loss, or frequent automobile collisions.